gvwilson/sdxjs/build-manager/index.md

 <%- include('/inc/multi.html', {pat: 'add-timestamps.*', fill: 'sh out'}) %>

 -   Set current time to maximum file time
--   For each file from the "bottom" to the top:
+-   For each file from the "bottom" to the "top":
     -   If file is older than any of its dependencies, update it

 ## How can we update out-of-date files?